What Happens to Bees in Autumn & Winter?

 Unlike honey bees, bumblebee species, like the red-tailed bumblebee hibernate throughout winter.
 Bumblebees are able to tolerate colder temperatures and can often be seen foraging on winter flowers right up until November.

 Towards the end of summer, old queens will begin to produce new queens and males who then leave the nest to be mated.
 Old queens, workers (females) and drones eventually die off, leaving the new mated queens to prepare for hibernation.

-The hibernation period can last between six to nine months; the queen bumblebee will therefore need to drink lots of nectar to build up her fat reserves and achieve a certain weight to increase her chances of survival.
+The hibernation period can last around six months; the queen bumblebee will therefore need to drink lots of nectar to build up her fat reserves and achieve a certain weight to increase her chances of survival.
 She will then seek a suitable place to hibernate.